erfansobhaei/ai_games/README.md

-# Simple Artificial Inteligence Games
+# Simple Artificial Intelligence Games
 This repository consists of three simple games which are using artificial intelligence search algorithms:

 [1.
 Maze Problem using A* Algorithm](#1-maze-problem-using-a-algorithm)</br>